President’s Leadership Team Report February 3 and 10, 2021

 • PLT reviewed the assessment protocols that will be achieved during the Spring semester.

-• An informal update was also presented (by Interim VP Di Memmo and Interim VP Mills) to the
+• An informal update was also presented (by Interim VP Di Memmo and Interim VP Mills)

 Chancellor’s weekly COVID-19 District meeting.